The Quantization Trap: Breaking Linear Scaling Laws in Multi-Hop Reasoning: Scaling Law Breaking in reasoning

 \textit{Physical Proof of Scaling Law Divergence.} The empirical results in Figure 1(B) provide a direct physical validation of Proposition \ref{prop:slb}.
 While the traditional scaling law assumes a negative gradient ($\frac{\partial SI}{\partial p} < 0$), where reducing precision should yield higher utility, the Final Sustainability Index (SI) exhibits a monotonic increase as precision $p$ is restored from 8-bit to 16-bit.
 Across all three architectures (L4, A100, H100), we observe $SI(\text{FP16}) > SI(\text{4-bit}) > SI(\text{8-bit})$.
 On the H100, for instance, restoring precision from 4-bit to 16-bit yields a 31.1\% improvement in global sustainability.
 This positive gradient, $\frac{\partial SI}{\partial p} > 0$, signifies that for multi-hop reasoning, the "smaller is better" hypothesis is not only sub-optimal but mathematically inverted; increasing precision is the only path to a more efficient and sustainable system.

 \textit{The Energy Paradox ($S_{SI}$).} Under standard scaling laws, energy consumption is expected to decrease with bit-precision ($J/\text{query} \propto p$).
-However, our telemetry reveals a massive \textit{Thermodynamic Spike} in low-bit models.
+However, our telemetry reveals a massive \textit{sharp energy increase} in low-bit models.
 On the A100, the FP16 baseline represents the \textit{Efficiency Peak} (235.47~J), while transitioning to 8-bit and 4-bit (NF4) increases energy consumption to 693.35~J and 503.06~J, respectively.
-This environmental deficit is most severe on the H100, where the 8-bit energy index $S_{SI}$ drops to 0.35, representing a terminal failure in sustainability.
+This environmental deficit is most severe on the H100, where the 8-bit energy index $S_{SI}$ drops to 0.35, representing a critical deficit in sustainability.

 \textit{Decay of Deductive Trust ($T_{SI}$).} We observe a steady decay in the Trust pillar as precision decreases, reflecting the "deductive drift" inherent in multi-hop chains.
 On the A100, reasoning accuracy falls from 43.14\% (FP16) to 40.86\% (8-bit) and 39.42\% (4-bit).
 While the logic remains semi-coherent, the compounding quantization noise ensures that low-bit models are less reliable for reasoning tasks.